davegill/wrf-coop/README_user.md

 d01 2000-01-24_12:30:00 wrf: SUCCESS COMPLETE WRF
 ```

-To visualize the data, copy or link the file to `/wrf/wrfoutput`:
+To visualize the data, copy or link the file to `/wrf/wrfoutput` (which was chosen as the docker shared directory location).
 ```
 cp wrfout_d01_2000-01-24_12:00:00 /wrf/wrfoutput/
 ```